PROGRAMME REQUIREMENTS FOR THE BACHELOR OF BUSINESS ADMINISTRATION (BBA) FOR STUDENTS FROM ACADEMIC YEAR 2017/2018 ONWARDS.

 Students may read up to a maximum of 60MCs of level 1000 modules.
 Any level 1000 module taken in excess of the 60MCs will not count towards the fulfilment of the degree requirements.
 For polytechnic graduates, 12MCs of advanced placement credits (exemptions) awarded under Unrestricted Electives from work completed at the polytechnic level, will NOT be counted against the 60MCs limit.

 A module may be worth 1, 2, 3 or 4 MCs.
 Any level 3000/4000 business modules that are not listed may also be counted towards that particular specialisation according to the module prefixes e.g. DSC, FIN, MNO and MKT.
 Core, required and elective specialisation modules are worth four MCs each unless otherwise stated.
 Additional elective modules of one, two or three MCs may be introduced as and when necessary.

 With the increasing availability of computing power, decision making has undergone an evolutionary change, resulting in more use of data at all levels within an organisation.
-Thus a business graduate must be equipped with data skills.
+Business graduates thus need to be more numerate and analytical.

 This specialisation will pivot on the core business knowledge already acquired by all BBA students, and will take good contextual management understanding as given.
-Graduates with this specialisation should function very well as a data-savvy business consultant, either internally for the graduate͛s' own organisation or externally for client organisations.
+Graduates with this specialisation should function very well as a data-savvy business consultant, either internally for their own organisations or externally for client establishments.